GuanhuaJi/oxe-aug/lerobot_dataset_builder/README.md

-# LeRobot OXE → LeRobot Dataset: Conversion & Stats Guide
+# LeRobot Dataset: Conversion & Stats Guide

 This README walks you through installing **LeRobot**, configuring an OXE-to-LeRobot mapping, converting replayed data into the LeRobot format, and computing replay quality stats.